erdalkama/SOSMaui/README.md

 ## Notes

-This application has been developed using Xamarin.Forms.
+This application has been developed using .Net Maui.
 Please be cautious when entering the contact phone number and use it only for emergencies.

 ## Setting Permissions